Summer Leadership Series: June 26-August 4

 One of our most popular offerings, the Folio Mastermind series brings together groups of school leaders from Folio member schools around the shared goal of deepening growth-minded faculty cultures within their school communities.
 Meeting for monthly calls, Mastermind groups offer leaders space to pause and clarify ideas, seek wisdom from others, hone leadership skills, and maximize their use of the myFolio platform.
 Groups meet for six 60-minute calls over the course of the year to share challenges and brainstorm solutions together.

 As space is limited and demand is high, we ask that you register for a Mastermind group for which you are able to attend at least six of the seven meeting dates.
-Once registered, you will receive confirmation calendar invites for each of your Mastermind group’s meeting dates.
+Once registered, you will receive confirmation calendar invites for each of your Mastermind group’s

 Save the dates: July 11th through the 13th, 2022!